brown-cs132-s13/labs/security/README.md

 ### Practicing CSRF

-Following the example payload above, write a post which causes the victim to write a post when they load the homepage.
-You'll probably want to write it in plain text, but when you're done URL-encode it [with this tool](http://meyerweb.com/eric/tools/dencoder/).
-(This allows you to have things like slashes and spaces in your URL.)
+Following the example payload above, post as jbeiber with something which causes any visitor to write a post when they load the homepage.
+You'll probably want to write your payload in plain text, but when you're done URL-encode it [with this tool](http://meyerweb.com/eric/tools/dencoder/).
+(This allows you to have things like slashes and spaces in your query parameters.)

 ## Checkoff